Price | 2000-80000 USD |

 Ring Die vs. Flat Die: A Quick Comparison for Buyers

-This is a common question for anyone looking to buy a pellet mill.
+This is a common question for anyone looking to buy a ring die pellet mill.
+You can also learn the difference between flat die and ring die in details.

 Production Scale: